 The key to Etak’s map matching lies in its ability to NOT update to the map at each opportunity.
 Rather, the algorithm would continue to DR until such time that the map and the DR position, heading and other parameters (e.g. connectivity) matched sufficiently well to be considered, with high probability, an accurate update.
-This was embodied through the concept of a Contour of Equal Probability (CEP), described in US Patent 4,796,191.
+This was embodied through the concept of a Contour of Equal Probability (CEP)..
 The CEP allowed Etak to model the fact that the DR position was not an exact point but rather the center of an area that contained, with a certain probability, the location of the vehicle.
 As the vehicle continued to move and a next DR position was computed by adding the next sensor-derived measurements to the previous DR position, the uncertainty and error of this next DR position would be larger than the uncertainty and error of the last position.
 That is, each DR position came with its own sensor errors and statistically, these errors accumulate.
 The CEP was a way to encompass the area around the DR position that contained all possible places where the vehicle was likely to be, say within a certainty of 95%.

 The CEP was computed at each map matching cycle which occurred every other DR cycle, approximately every two seconds.
 The CEP was used to find roads within the map that intersected with it.
 Those were the only roads close enough to be considered candidates for map matching.
-Each such road was then tested using multiple parameters as described in the ‘191 patent cited above.
+Each such road was then tested using multiple parameters.
 If more than one candidate was found, the best candidate was selected and the vehicle was updated to a point along that street and the CEP was reduced (because sensor errors grew at different rates the CEP was not circular and reductions were made only in the direction of the update, i.e. orthogonal to the direction of travel).
 But if no such candidate was found (or no “best” candidate could be chosen), then no map update was made and the navigation continued to DR and the CEP was grown to reflect the further accumulation of error.

-While Bosch claims to have already used map matching in EVA, the Etak map matching was profoundly different.
-The fact that Etak tested every two seconds by matching to actual road geometry and the fact that Etak used the concept of the CEP to test the quality of the match and continue DR navigation even when a map matching cycle failed to find a match, made for a much more accurate and robust position determination.
-The reality is that a map is never a perfect model of where cars drive and Etak’s more flexible algorithm enabled cars to drive into parking lots, driveways or on new roads without forcing the algorithm to make a blunder, an erroneous map update.
+Etak’s flexible algorithm enabled cars to drive into parking lots, driveways or on new roads without forcing the algorithm to make a blunder, an erroneous map update.
 Moreover, Etak’s ability to also update based on road geometries between intersections enabled the algorithm to constantly limit its accumulation of error and naturally deal with such maneuvers as a car taking a U-turn and returning to the node it last visited.